Preparing for DMS 2.0

 The Why

 Once you develop a plan to address identified gaps, the next step is to make improvements to your monitoring, dispute resolution, data, or fiscal systems.
-Making improvements to these systems is critical to meet IDEA requirements and to ensure that the state's overall system is high-quality, equitable and effective so that each and every child and family can achieve improved outcomes.
+Making improvements to these systems is critical to meet IDEA requirements and to ensure that the state's overall system is high-quality and effective so that every child and family can achieve improved outcomes.

 To Do